This easy vegan lemon pound cake is a moist and light vegan cake with tangy lemon flavors and a sweet thick layer of lemon icing.

 - Bring back the bowl with the vegan 'buttermilk' prepared in step 1 and whisk in coconut yogurt, unrefined cane sugar, lemon zest, melted vegan butter, lemon extract, and vanilla extract.

-- Add the dry ingredients into the liquid ingredients and combine until smooth and no lumps show.
+- Add the dry ingredients to the liquid ingredients and combine until smooth and no lumps show.
 Don't over mix the batter, or the pound cake will be heavy or gummy.

 - Transfer the pound cake batter into the loaf pan.